The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 Critical Hit is our most influential stat when it comes to DPS and healing.
 The more of this stat that you get, the more crits will happen, and the harder they will scale.
 Because of this, crit scales quadratically.
 The more of it we stack, the greater returns.

 While crit is the best substat, there are a few rare times that we opt out of gear that has Critical Hit on it.
-This mostly happens when the gear is Crit+Piety with more Piety than there is Crit on the piece.
+This mostly happens when the gear is Crit + Piety with more Piety than there is Crit on the piece.

 ## Spell Speed (SPS)